 DeFi is global, but regulation is local.

-One of the key benefits of DeFi is it being borderless and accessible to everybody on the internet.
-At the same time, traditional finance is centralized and financial and AML regulations highly local.
+One of the key benefits of DeFi is being borderless and accessible to everybody on the internet, as opposed to traditional finance, which is centralized with local financial and AML regulations.
 To onboard and service customers from all around the world, you not only need partners that can handle a large variety of identity documents, but also comply with the respective country-specific AML regulations.

 How KYC could boost DeFi mass adoption.

-Corporate users and institutional investors require compliant solutions in order to comply with their own regulation.
+Corporate users and institutional investors require compliant solutions in order to comply with multi-regional regulation.
 For example, big players like PayPal and Robinhood are asking Uniswap, the largest decentralized exchange, as well as OpenSea, the leading NFT marketplace, to implement mandatory KYC checks before they can integrate the services.
-Therefore, complying with KYC and AML regulation would open up DeFi to new user groups and hence boost mass adoption.
+Complying with KYC and AML regulation, therefore, opens DeFi up to new user groups, which could boost mass adoption.

 The light side: DeFi plus KYC & AML.

-Ultimately, the discussion about KYC or not, will split DeFi into a light and a dark side.
-It’s now upon DeFi protocols and their developers to decide on which side they want to play.
-Those who intend to join the light side should look into implementing KYC checks into their protocols, before the regulators will crack down on DeFi for good.
-Furthermore, a lot is happening in the area of NFTs and anti-money laundering.
+Ultimately, the decision whether to comply with KYC or not, will split the world of DeFi into a light and a dark side.
+It’s up to developers of DeFi protocols to decide on which side they want to play.
+Those who intend to join the light side should look into implementing KYC checks before the regulators begin to crack down on DeFi.

 To learn more about how IDnow can fulfill your KYC needs in a decentralized world, visit our Crypto industry page.
-Make sure to read our blog posts on why buying crypto without a KYC check is an immense risk for both users and platform operators, and ‘Gaining trust during uncertain times – How KYC crypto solutions can lead the way’ for further information on crypto.
+Make sure to read our blog post on ‘Gaining trust during uncertain times – How KYC crypto solutions can lead the way’ for further information on crypto.

 Senior Content & SEO Manager at IDnow